omeshwarkandari/Helm-Prometheus-Grafana-Custom-Dashborads/KS8/Prometheus & Grafana using Helm/Custom Grafana Dashborads/README.md

 Job: A collection of instances with the same purpose, a process replicated for scalability or reliability for example, is called a job. e.g. job="kubernetes-service-endpoints"
 In Prometheus the Node Exporter is using Port:9100 with service type:ClusterIP to scrap metrics for the instances.

+Alerting
+While graphs are pretty to look at, metrics can serve another important purpose.
+They can be used to send alerts.
+Prometheus includes a separate application, called AlertManager, that serves this purpose.
+AlertManager receives notifications from Prometheus and handles all of the necessary logic to dedupe and deliver the alerts.

+Alerts are created by writing alert rules.
+These rules are simply PromQL queries that fire when the query is true.
+That is, if you have a query that checks whether the temperature on the CPU is over 80C, then the query fires for each metric that meets that condition.

+Alert rules can also include a time period over which a rule must evaluate to true.
+Expanding on our temperature example, exceeding 80C is okay if it's a brief period of time, but if it lasts more than five minutes, send an alert.
+Alerts can be sent via email, Slack, Twitter, SMS, and pretty much anything else you can write an interface for.